I Love Dogs Shadowbox Insert

 If you want to see the other ones I have done, click on the below links:

-Autumn Time http://inspirlutions.com/wp/2019/05/15/shadow-box-autumn-time/
+Autumn Time https://inspirlutions.com/wp/2019/05/15/shadow-box-autumn-time/

-Summer Fun http://inspirlutions.com/wp/2019/04/10/new-shadowbox/
+Summer Fun https://inspirlutions.com/wp/2019/04/10/new-shadowbox/

 Hope you enjoy.
 Let me know if you are interested in making one of these.!